 Are cockatiels loud?

 It’s all about your personal definition of loudness in the end.
 Are cockatiels louder than Amazon parrots?
 In comparison to some of the loudest parrot species, they might as well be quiet.
 Are they noisier than a goldfish?
-Yes, compared to goldfish, they are quiet also.
+Yes, compared to goldfish, they are noisy.

 All parrots make a variety of sounds.
 After all, most species are sociable and may be found in huge flocks in the wild.
 Cockatiels, like many other bird species, travel in groups of dozens or hundreds of individuals.
 And how do you keep in touch with someone who lives three trees away?
 You communicate.
 You call out to each other, just like parrots do in the wild.